TuringLang/Turing.jl/docs/src/using-turing/guide.md

 ### Introduction

 A probabilistic program is Julia code wrapped in a `@model` macro.
 It can use arbitrary Julia code, but to ensure correctness of inference it should not have external effects or modify global state.
 Stack-allocated variables are safe, but mutable heap-allocated objects may lead to subtle bugs when using task copying.
-To help avoid those we provide a Turing-safe datatype `TArray` that can be used to create mutable arrays in Turing programs.
+By default Libtask deepcopies `Array` and `Dict` objects when copying task to avoid bugs with data stored in mutable structure in Turing models.

 To specify distributions of random variables, Turing programs should use the `~` notation: